DanMedinaGH/HousingAnalysis_2020-2024/README.md

 ## 📊 Analysis

-### 1️⃣ How have home prices evolved over time, and how are they affected by mortgage and interest rates?
+### 1️⃣ How have home prices evolved over time and are they affected by interest and mortgage rates, inflation, and unemployment?

 ### 🔧 Excel Skills Used: Power Query (ETL), PivotTable & PivotChart & Timeline Visualization